Drew White | Staff Writer

 Ellison comes to the Dukes as a senior with one year of eligibility left.
 After a good campaign as a sophomore in 2016 in which he started nine games at free safety, Ellison saw limited action for the Orange in 2017, playing just nine games, mostly on special teams.
 In 2016, Ellison led Syracuse in solo tackles with 57.
 He also forced a fumble and recorded one interception.

 Joining Ellison in a very strong secondary for the Dukes will be Harrison-Ducros, a former three-star recruit from Boise State.
-After starting 10 games as a true freshman in 2016, Harrison-Ducros lost his starting job just four games into the 2017 season.
+After performing in 10 games as a true freshman in 2016, Harrison-Ducros lost his newly-found starting job just four games into the 2017 season due to a minor injury.
 He becomes the second player in as many years to come to Duquesne from Boise State, following in the footsteps of graduate quarterback Tommy Stuart, who excelled for the Dukes in his lone season on the Bluff.

 In a press release, Schmitt had this to say about the incoming class of 21: “Today, we welcome a talented and dedicated class of student-athletes to Duquesne University and our football family.
 They will join our current team members as we pursue excellence on the field, in the classroom and through serving our community.”

 All five players are expected to make significant contributions for the Dukes in the 2018 campaign, as they join an experienced Dukes team that returns most of its offensive weapons, besides the aforementioned Stuart.

 The Dukes will open up the 2018 season on Aug.
 25, as they travel to play one of their two 2018 FBS opponents in UMass in Amherst, Massachusetts.